 A peer specialist is a person with lived experience with trauma, mood and/or substance conditions who is willing to disclose and then trained to provide support, help, and encouragement to others working toward wellness.
 Learn More - Attend a support group

 DBSA’s in-person and online support groups create a safe, welcoming environment where those living with depression and bipolar disorder can connect, learn from each other, and discover hope.
-Join a Support Group - Start a support group
+Join a support group - Start a support group

 Starting a DBSA support group is a powerful way to bring people together, create community, and offer hope to those living with depression and bipolar disorder.
 Learn More - Become a national facilitator trainer